Sexual Assault Attorney

 - Are in a relationship with your attacker

 If you answered yes any of the above questions, you may have been sexually assaulted and should see a doctor right away.
-It is also in your best interest to contact a sexual assault attorney as soon as possible following the assault, even if you’re not sure you want to pursue legal action.
+It is also in your best interest to contact an assault attorney as soon as possible following the assault, even if you’re not sure you want to pursue legal action.
 Your attorney can help you understand your rights and will provide valuable guidance.

 If You’ve Been Sexually Assaulted